University of Hawaiʻi at Hilo: History

-In 1964, University of Hawai'i president Thomas Hamilton released a feasibility study on creating a statewide system of community colleges operating as part of the university.
+In 1964, University of Hawaiʻi president Thomas Hamilton released a feasibility study on creating a statewide system of community colleges operating as part of the university.
 The study recommended that the Hilo Branch and the Hawaii Technical School to create a community college in Hilo.
 However, due to resistance from Big Island legislators, Hawaii Technical School became Hawaii Community College with oversight from the Hawaii Department of Education.
 Both Hawaii Community College and the Hilo Branch, however, would share the same facilities until 1984.

-In 1970, University of Hawai'i president Harlan Cleveland led efforts to reorganize the Hilo Branch by renaming the campus to Hilo College and merged with Hawaii Community College.
-Collectively they were known as the University of Hawai'i at Hilo with Paul Miwa as its first chancellor.
+In 1970, University of Hawaiʻi president Harlan Cleveland led efforts to reorganize the Hilo Branch by renaming the campus to Hilo College and merged with Hawaii Community College.
+Collectively they were known as the University of Hawaiʻi at Hilo with Paul Miwa as its first chancellor.

-Amid a failed plan to create a new state college system, of which the UH Hilo would be its 'flagship', Hawai'i Community College was separated from university in 1990.
-In the 1990s, the former branch campus of the University of Hawai'i (at Mānoa) would emphasize liberal arts, education, agriculture, and vocational programs.
+Amid a failed plan to create a new state college system, of which the UH Hilo would be its 'flagship', Hawaiʻi Community College was separated from university in 1990.
+In the 1990s, the former branch campus of the University of Hawaiʻi at Mānoa would emphasize liberal arts, education, agriculture, and vocational programs.